 Sherman only ate a little of his treat after his walk, so I popped it back into the freezer so that he could enjoy more of it later.

-Later in the evening when Mr. SP had his evening ice cream, Sherman had his frozen treat.
+Later in the evening when Mr. SP had his evening ice cream, Sherman had his frozen treat, made with love using this easy dog ice cream recipe.

 I love to watch him eat his treat.
 He always starts to eat his frozen treat standing up and then he lays down to finish.